NEW WORK IN OCTOBER

 St. Laurent teaches visual arts at Western New England University.

 Abbie Wanamaker’s large-scale abstract paintings are inspired by the small plein air drawings of western Massachusetts forests, lakes, meadows, and mountains that she made on “endless walks” during the pandemic.
 She uses house paint and wood, noting, “This combination makes my paintings less precious and turns them into sturdy objects that can be hauled and schlepped.”
 Her painting practice becomes a type of meditation with color and form.
 “I move with instinct and often wrestle with the colors, making decisions and then feeling uneasy until I find a sense of order and balance.”

 Wanamaker received her BFA from the University of Massachusetts Amherst and MFA from the University of Southern California.
 After living in Boston for 15 years, she moved to Amherst two years ago and now lives in the woods with her husband, daughter, and five chickens.
 She works as an early childhood educator, while continuing to make art.

 In an Art Forum Online on Thursday, October 21 at 7:30 pm, St. Laurent and Wanamaker will offer a discussion about their works on display at the gallery.
 The artists will share their artistic process, especially in light of seeing, and sensing, their work as a response to a range of personal experiences.

-Register HERE for this online event, which is free and open to the public.
+Click for a recording of this Zoom event.
 This program is supported in part by a grant from the Amherst Cultural Council, a local agency, which is supported by the Massachusetts Cultural Council, a state agency.